 - A distinguishing mark of the accountancy profession is its acceptance of the responsibility to act in the public interest.
-When responding to NOCLAR or suspected NOCLAR, the objectives of the Member in Public Practice are: - (a) To comply with the principles of integrity and professional behaviour; - (b) By alerting management or, where appropriate, Those Charged with Governance of the client, to seek to: - (i) Enable them to rectify, remediate or mitigate the consequences of the identified or suspected NOCLAR; or - (ii) Deter the commission of the NOCLAR where it has not yet occurred; and - (c) To take such further action as appropriate in the public interest.
+When responding to NOCLAR or suspected NOCLAR, the objectives of the Member in Public Practice are: - (a) To comply with the principles of integrity and professional behaviour; - (b) By alerting management or, where appropriate, Those Charged with Governance of the client, to seek to: - Enable them to rectify, remediate or mitigate the consequences of the identified or suspected NOCLAR; or - (ii) Deter the commission of the NOCLAR where it has not yet occurred; and - (c) To take such further action as appropriate in the public interest.

-- 360.5 A1 NOCLAR comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties: - (a) A client; - (b) Those Charged with Governance of a client; - (c) Management of a client; or - (d) Other individuals working for or under the direction of a client.

-- 360.5 A2 Examples of laws and regulations which this section addresses include those that deal with: - Fraud, corruption and bribery. - Money laundering, terrorist financing and proceeds of crime. - Securities markets and trading. - Banking and other financial products and services. - Data protection. - Tax and pension liabilities and payments. - Environmental protection. - Public health and safety. - NOCLAR might result in fines, litigation or other consequences for the client, potentially materially affecting its Financial Statements.
+- 360.5 A1 NOCLAR comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties: - (a) A client; - (b) Those Charged with Governance of a client; - (c) Management of a client; or - (d) Other individuals working for or under the direction of a client. - 360.5 A2 Examples of laws and regulations which this section addresses include those that deal with: - Fraud, corruption and bribery. - Money laundering, terrorist financing and proceeds of crime. - Securities markets and trading. - Banking and other financial products and services. - Data protection. - Tax and pension liabilities and payments. - Environmental protection. - Public health and safety. - NOCLAR might result in fines, litigation or other consequences for the client, potentially materially affecting its Financial Statements.
 Importantly, such NOCLAR might have wider public interest implications in terms of potentially substantial harm to investors, creditors, employees or the general public.
 For the purposes of this section, an act that causes substantial harm is one that results in serious adverse consequences to any of these parties in financial or non-financial terms.
 Examples include the perpetration of a fraud resulting in significant financial losses to investors, and breaches of environmental laws and regulations endangering the health or safety of employees or the public. - R360.6 In some jurisdictions, there are legal or regulatory provisions governing how Members in Public Practice should address NOCLAR or suspected NOCLAR.
 These legal or regulatory provisions might differ from or go beyond the provisions in this section.
-When encountering such NOCLAR or suspected NOCLAR, the Member shall obtain an understanding of those legal or regulatory provisions and comply with them, including: - (a) Any requirement to report the matter to an appropriate authority; and - (b) Any prohibition on alerting the client. - 360.6 A1 A prohibition on alerting the client might arise, for example, pursuant to anti-money laundering legislation. - 360.7 A1 This section applies regardless of the nature of the client, including whether or not it is a Public Interest Entity. - A Member in Public Practice who encounters or is made aware of matters that are clearly inconsequential is not required to comply with this section.
-Whether a matter is clearly inconsequential is to be judged with respect to its nature and its impact, financial or otherwise, on the client, its stakeholders and the general public.
+When encountering such NOCLAR or suspected NOCLAR, the Member shall obtain an understanding of those legal or regulatory provisions and comply with them, including: - (a) Any requirement to report the matter to an appropriate authority; and - (b) Any prohibition on alerting the client.

-&lt;sup>6 For example, there are auditor reporting obligations in the Corporations Act 2001 which a Member in Public Practice must comply with.
+For example, there are auditor reporting obligations in the Corporations Act 2001 which a Member in Public Practice must comply with.
 Further information on these requirements is set out in ASIC Regulatory Guide 34 Auditors Obligations: Reporting to ASIC.